 2.1

-The primary data used for this Shiny application was is publicly available data provided by the US Energy Information Administration (EIA) in the form of year EIA-923 reports, or equivalent (see Reference 7.1).
+The primary data used for this Shiny application is publicly available data provided by the US Energy Information Administration (EIA) in the form of year EIA-923 reports, or equivalent (see Reference 7.1).
 Before 2006 the relevant data was reported in reports EIA-906/920 or EIA-906, which are consistent with EIA-923.
 The reports provide detailed electric power data on electricity generation, fuel consumption, fossil fuel stocks, and receipts at the power plant and prime mover level.
 This app was only concerned with electricity generation on a yearly basis and was restricted to the Schedule 1 survey data, or equivalent.
 The reports are available in spreadsheet form from 2001 through 2018, although the 2018 data is not used.
 See Appendix, Section 1 for more detail.

 The most current issue of report EIA-860M was also used (December 2018 as of app development, see Reference 7.2).
 This report provided generator-specific information for all generators and associated environmental equipment at electric power plants with 1 megawatt or greater of combined nameplate capacity.
 This report provided context for the EIA-923 information, including energy type, location, and plant name, and other essential information.
 Location data is comprised of longitude and latitude coordinates, as well as city and state information.

-The raw data from reports EIA-923, or equivalent, and EIA-860 were compiled, merged, and joined initially through a SAS Enterprise Guide process.
+The raw data from EIA-923 reports, or equivalent, and EIA-860 were compiled, merged, and joined initially through a SAS Enterprise Guide process.
 The output of the SAS process was then further refined in R, until all of the necessary information was contained within a single, tidy dataframe.
 Each observation within the dataframe was an energy type (see descriptions in Section 2.2) at an operating plant for a given year, with all relevant yearly data such as net electricity generation or net greenhouse gas emissions.
 If multiple energy types were present at the same location then that location would have as many operations as energy types, with each energy type reporting output data.
-For example, Plant.ID_Energy (see Section 2.2) values of 10_COL and 10_NG indicate coal generation and natural gas generation at Plant ID 10.
+For example, Plant.ID_Energy (see [Section 2.2](#section2.2)) values of 10_COL and 10_NG indicate coal generation and natural gas generation at Plant ID 10.
 Both of these observations have the same location data, but different fuel type, generation, and emission data.

 Further processing of the dataframe was then performed within the Shiny app, although outside the ui and server.
 This processing created eight additional dataframes, each specific to a Shiny application component.
 Creating these specific dataframes was done to reduce processing within the server during operation to the absolute minimum.